Black hole superradiant instability for massive spin-2 fields

 The system of PDEs is then discretized using a pseudospectral collocation grid on Gauss-Chebyshev-Lobbato points in the compactified directions $y\in[0,1]$ and $x\in[-1,1]$, defined as $r=r_+/(1-y^2)$ and $\cos\theta=x\sqrt{2-x^2}$, where $r_+=M(1+\sqrt{1-\chi^2})$ is the BH event horizon and $\chi\equiv J/M^2\leq1$ is the dimensionless BH angular momentum.
 The eigenfrequencies and associated eigenfunctions are found through a Newton-Raphson root-finding algorithm after imposing suitable boundary conditions for unstable modes~\cite{Dias:2015nua,Dias:2010maa}.
 The latter impose an exponential decay at asymptotic infinity ($y\to1$), regularity of the perturbations in ingoing Eddington-Finkelstein coordinates at the horizon ($y\to0$), and regularity on the north and south poles of the two-sphere, which also requires $m$ to be an integer.
+More details about the formulation of the problem and numerical method are presented in the Appendix.

 {{\bf{\em Instability spectrum.}}} Compared to the scalar and vector cases, massive spin-2 perturbations have two unique features, emerging already in the nonspinning case: i)~an unstable spherical ($m=0$) mode~\cite{Babichev:2013una,Brito:2013wya} which signals the existence of hairy BH solutions~\cite{Brito:2013xaa}; ii)~a special dipole polar mode~\cite{Brito:2013wya}, which does not fit within the general hydrogenic-like scaling found in the analytical Newtonian limit ($\alpha\ll1$).
 The latter predicts~\cite{Brito:2020lup}: